-8 Meaningful Ways to Celebrate Teacher Appreciation Week
+7 Meaningful Ways to Celebrate Teacher Appreciation Week

 Teacher Appreciation Week

-The first way to celebrate your teachers is through gifts.
-Flowers, chocolates, jewelry and gift cards are all good gift ideas for teachers.
-To make gifts more meaningful, however, students and parents should personalize these gifts.
-Maybe give your teacher a gift card to a restaurant they’re brought up before.
-Or, create jewelry or something else by hand that reminds you of your time in their classroom.
+A good personalized gift for a teacher could be as simple as a gift card to their favorite restaurant.
+You could also create jewelry or something else by hand that reminds you of your time in their classroom.
 While purchased gifts are nice, any teacher will tell you they appreciate handmade gifts on Teacher Appreciation Day.

 2. A Letter from the Students

 Younger students can create colorful cards and older students can type up honest letters of appreciation to their teachers.
 Make sure to highlight a specific instance when your teacher really helped you through a problem or helped you learn a difficult concept.

 3. A Letter from the Parents

-On top of teaching, grading and keeping students entertained, parents know that teachers also have to keep them informed, calm their fears and address their concerns.
+On top of teaching, grading and keeping students entertained, teachers also have to keep students informed, calm their fears, and address their concerns.
 Parents sharing their gratitude for a teacher’s never-ending efforts is a great way to celebrate Teacher Appreciation Week.

 4. Class “Thank You” Book